BasicComputation/x64-lecture/A04 - Addition with bits.md

 # Addition with bits
 Two binary numbers can be added together, but in a computer they have to be of the same size, <br>
 and the result will be of the same size.
-Surplus bit of result is discarded, but as I will get into later, <br>
+Surplus bit of result is discarded. <br>
-that surplus bit sets a bit in a register in the CPU called the flag register (registers is memory in the CPU). <br>
+The discarded bit sets a bit in a register in the CPU called the flag register. <br>
 Individual bits in the flags register is called a flag.
 The flag in question is called the carry flag.

 Addition with bits is the same procedure as with decimal numbers, two corresponding bits with value 1 added toghether <br>